Jupkobe/Pixel_Creator/README.md

 ## Errors
 ### Windows Defender
 Windows Defender Smartscreen may detect it as dangerous since exe has no publisher.
+You can simply click "More Info" and then "Run anyway" to run app.

 ![image](https://github.com/Jupkobe/Pixel_Creator/assets/84783072/44b8cc8e-ee18-462f-8233-81f1783b0e7b)